HanaShamatah/Linux-Server-Configuration-AWS-Lightsail/README.md

 ```
 $ sudo apt-get install postgresql postgresql-contrib
 ```
-   Check the connections to only local host 127.0.0.0 that do not allow any remote connections by reading pg_hba.conf configuration file:
+   Check the connections to only local host 127.0.0.0 to do not allow any remote connections by reading pg_hba.conf configuration file:
    ```
    $ sudo nano /etc/postgresql/9.5/main/pg_hba.conf